 eHEMI was defined as histologic improvement (neutrophil infiltration in <5% of crypts, no crypt destruction, and no erosions, ulcerations or granulation tissue per Geboes grading system) and endoscopic improvement.

-Primary Endpoint and Week 12 Secondary Endpoints in BIO/JAKi/S1Pi-naive and BIO/JAKi/S1Pi-IR Subgroups1
+Primary Endpoint and Secondary Endpoints at Weeks 12 and 24 in BIO/JAKi/S1Pi-naive and BIO/JAKi/S1Pi-IR Subgroups1

 Endpoints